 Can I claim expenses without a receipt?

 The ATO prefers that you keep a receipt for every expense that you purchase and want to claim on your tax return.
 But what happens if you don’t have a receipt?
 What if you lost it, or it’s so faded that you can’t read it?
 A good way around this is to take a picture and keep it in your online cloud.

-AS tax time approaches, Australians are thinking about collecting receipts and other records to help them get a handy refund soon.
+As tax time approaches, Australians are thinking about collecting receipts and other records to help them get a handy refund soon.

 Receipts are the easiest way to satisfy the Australian Taxation Office that your deduction is real, but there are some deductions where receipts are unnecessary or impossible to get.